PaystackOSS/plugin-payment-forms-for-wordpress/README.txt

 == Changelog ==
+= 3.1.0 =
+* Fix issue where quantified payments with minimum amounts not working for payments.
+* Add biannual plan options to the plugin.
 = 3.0.3 =
 * Fix JS revert where required fields were not being validated.
 = 3.0.2 =